gosquadron/squadron/docs/userguide.rst

 Actions
 ^^^^^^^

-Actions are described in `actions.json` in each service.
+Actions are described in YAML/JSON in `actions.json`, `actions.yml` or just plain `actions` in each service.
 An action has a name, a list of commands to run, and a list of actions to not run this one after.

 Here's what one might look like::